Research Topics

 On Cosmic Rays, Bat Droppings and What We Can Do About Them.
 WG 2.8.
 Invited talk.
 July 06. (ppt)

 Composing Expressive Run-time Security Policies.
 Lujo Bauer, Jay Ligatti, and David Walker.
-Draft generated February 2007.
-Accepted for publication in ACM Transactions on Software Engineering and Methodology, November 2007. (pdf)
+ACM Transactions on Software Engineering and Methodology, Volume 18, Issue 3, pp 9:1-9:43, May 2009.
+(ACM digital library)

 Run-time Enforcement of Nonsafety Policies.
 Jay Ligatti, Lujo Bauer, and David Walker.
-Draft generated, January 2007. (pdf)
+ACM Transactions on Information and System Security, Volume 12, Issue 3, pp 1-41, January 2009.
+(ACM digital library)

 AspectML: A Polymorphic Aspect-oriented Functional Programming Language.
 Daniel S. Dantas, David Walker, Geoffrey Washburn, Stephanie Weirich.
 Generated March 2006.
 Accepted for publication in ACM Transactions on Programming Languages and Systems, April 2007. (pdf)